About the project

 Cybersecurity, AI, IT and Operations and Sustainable Transition.

-Desec (GER)
+Desec (DE)

 deSEC is an NGO committed to increasing Internet security and privacy for users.
 Its current main project is the spread of DNSSEC, which is pursued by providing a DNS hosting service that is both security enabled and privacy aware.
 The service furthermore offers and advertises new DNS technology, novel DNS use cases and DNS best practices.